-Whether it’s volunteering with candidates, driving friends to the polls, or signing up to be a precinct worker, every effort has impact.
+Whether it’s volunteering with nonprofit and nonpartisan organizations, driving friends to the polls, or signing up to be a precinct worker, every effort has impact.

 We spoke to folks in South Dakota who are passionate about being involved in local politics.
 Over the next few months, we’re highlighting their stories on our We the People blog series to show how everyone has the ability to change their community for the better.
 Bob Wendland spent time as a precinct worker in Sioux Falls during the 2020 primary election and shared his experience with us to educate his peers on the process.
 Wendland is an arts and theatre fanatic originally from Arlington, S.D., but can now be found enjoying the nightlife in downtown Sioux Falls with friends, his partner Luke, and great cocktails.

 What made you want to get involved in the political process in South Dakota?